microsoft/Kusto-Query-Language/doc/setdifferencefunction.md

 ---
 title: set_difference() - Azure Data Explorer
-description: This article describes set_difference() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 06/02/2019
+description: Learn how to use the set_difference() function to create a difference set of all distinct values in the first array that aren't in the other array inputs. ms.reviewer: alexans ms.topic: reference ms.date: 01/30/2023
 ---
 # set_difference()